Our three congregations…

 Can I park?

 Yes – there is a church car park with lots of space at Mornington.
-Our Lenah Valley campus is in a quiet residential street.
+Our Lenah Valley campus is in a quiet residential street with parking available on all surrounding streets.

 What time should I arrive?